Home Site Map Postwar Lionel Soviet Trains Train Shows Contact Us

 Photo of the other side.

-Has all of the deluxe features of the "LIONEL LINES" version (illuminated, window insert, shades, die-cast smokestack, ladders, fancy passenger car-type trucks and dual operating couplers) but has the more desirable roadname.
+Has all of the deluxe features of the common "LIONEL LINES" version (illuminated, window insert, shades, die-cast smokestack, ladders, fancy passenger car-type trucks and dual operating couplers) but has the more desirable roadname.
 It is the only caboose produced by Lionel in the postwar era to have the Erie roadname.
 Catalogued by Lionel as "6517-75" but that number does not appear on the body of the caboose.

-Two views of the roof.
+Two views of the insert.

 (6824